-During the three months ended March 31, 2020, we granted 501,049 equity-classified restricted stock units ("RSUs") with a weighted average grant date fair value of \$1.11, granted primarily to the nonemployee members of the Board of Directors.
+During the six months ended June 30, 2020, we granted 501,049 equity-classified restricted stock units ("RSUs") primarily to nonemployee members of the Board of Directors with a weighted average grant date fair value of \$1.11.
 We account for RSUs granted to employees at fair value on the date of grant, which we measure as the closing price of our stock on the date of grant, and recognize the compensation expense in the financial statements over the requisite service period.
 RSUs generally vest over a period of three equal annual installments beginning on the anniversary of the date of grant other than those issued in connection with yearly award grants to members of our Board of Directors.
 The RSUs for the members of our Board will vest on the one year anniversary of the grant date and will either settle at vesting or, if the director has elected to defer the RSUs, within thirty days following the earlier of the termination of the director's service for any reason or a change of control.

-During the three months ended March 31, 2020, we granted 2,962,773 equivalent stock units, or cash-settled, liability-classified RSUs ("ESUs"), with a weighted average grant date fair value of \$1.09.
+During the six months ended June 30, 2020, we granted 3,001,168 equivalent stock units, or cash-settled, liability-classified RSUs ("ESUs"), with a weighted average grant date fair value of \$1.09.
 When the ESUs are originally granted to employees, they are valued at fair value, which we measure as the closing price of our common stock on the date of grant.
 As the ESUs will be settled in cash, they are remeasured each reporting period at fair value based upon the closing price of our common stock until the awards are settled.
 The ESUs will vest and settle ratably in three equal annual installments beginning on the anniversary of the date of grant.
 The cash settled for any ESU will not exceed the maximum payout established by our Compensation, Nominating and Governance Committee, which is generally two times the fair market value of our common stock as of a day near the grant date.

-In addition, during the three months ended March 31, 2020, we granted 1,036,185 performance stock unit awards ("PSUs"), which have a performance period from January 1, 2020 to December 31, 2022.
+In addition, during the six months ended June 30, 2020, we granted 1,036,185 performance stock unit awards ("PSUs"), which have a performance period from January 1, 2020 to December 31, 2022.
 The grant date fair value of the PSUs of \$1.31 was measured using a Monte Carlo simulation.
-The number of PSUs ultimately issued under the program is dependent upon our total shareholder return relative to our performance peer group ("relative TSR") over the three-year performance period.
+The number of PSUs ultimately issued under the program is dependent upon our total shareholder return relative to a performance peer group ("relative TSR") over the three-year performance period.
 Each PSU will settle for between zero and two shares of our common stock in the first quarter of 2023.
 The threshold performance level (25th percentile relative TSR) starts to earn PSUs, the mid-point performance level (50th percentile relative TSR) earns 65% of the target PSUs and the maximum performance level (90th percentile relative TSR) or greater earns 200% of the target PSUs.

-The total share-based compensation expense for all awards was \$2.9 million and \$3.1 million for each of the three months ended March 31, 2020 and 2019, respectively.
+Total share-based compensation expense for all awards was \$1.9 million and \$3.5 million for the three months ended June 30, 2020 and 2019, respectively, and \$4.7 million and \$6.5 million for the six months ended June 30, 2020 and 2019, respectively.